INTRODUCTION

 HYDRATION AND NUTRIENT ABSORPTION

-LONG-TERM HEALTH BENEFITS OF BALANCED MEALS
+THE LONG-TERM HEALTH BENEFITS OF BALANCED MEALS

 Consistently eating balanced meals offers long-term health and wellbeing benefits.
 A well-structured diet reduces the risk of chronic illnesses, including diabetes, heart disease and obesity.
 Proper nutrition also enhances mental clarity, supports emotional wellbeing and strengthens the immune system.
-Whole, nutrient-dense foods help maintain a healthy weight and improve overall quality of life.
+Whole and nutrient-dense foods help maintain a healthy weight and improve overall quality of life.
 By making balanced eating a lifelong habit, the body remains strong, resilient and full of energy.

 CONCLUSION